 To date (July 2017) thirty-one markers have been procured and placed throughout the county and city of Athens.
 Various funding sources have been used to purchase these markers, including: donations, funds from those with close association with the to the marked site, several with 50% sharing by the Athens/Limestone Tourism Council, and the historical society treasury.

 The historical society wishes to extend thanks to all of those who have supported and contributed to this successful program.
-Special thanks are to be extended to the chairman of this program for many years, Don Frost; he has done much of the research, provided most of the inscriptions, obtained authority for marker sites, and physically done most of the hard labor associated with installation of these large heavy markers.
+Special thanks are to be extended to the chairman of this program for many years, The late Don Frost has done much of the research, provided most of the inscriptions, obtained authority for marker sites, and physically done most of the hard labor associated with installation of these large heavy markers.